bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	Use exceptions for unusual cases that you do not expect.
 If you expect something to happen, you should handle it through a return value

-	Do not use checked exceptions
+	Do not use checked exceptions such as RuntimeEx

 	Handle exceptions close to the origin code, where the issue is first seen